apostrophecms/docs/docs/guide/piece-pages.md

 ### Specifying the piece type with `pieceModuleName`

 This method allows you to name the module whatever you want since you are specifically identifying a piece type.
-Set the [`pieceModuleName` option](/reference/module-api/module-options.md#piecemodulename) to the piece type name and Apostrophe make the right connection.
+Set the [`pieceModuleName` option](/reference/module-api/module-options.md#piecemodulename) to the piece type name and Apostrophe makes the right connection.

 ```javascript
 // modules/blog-page/index.js